Our Parks

 Big Basin is an Amazing Place

 Did you know Big Basin is California’s oldest state park and the birthplace of the American conservation movement?
-With over 18,000 acres of land and water, miles of trails, dynamic habitats, and a diversity of plants and wildlife, you’ll never run out of awe-inspiring destinations
+With over 18,000 acres of land and water, dynamic habitats, and a diversity of plants and wildlife, you’ll never run out of awe-inspiring destinations.

 Visiting Big Basin